Axelll4Everyone/discord-bot-policies/privacy-policy.md

-# Privacy Policy for Discord Bot
+# Privacy Policy for Our Discord Bot

 Last Updated: 15 November 2025